0w0Demonic/Tanuki/rambling/EM_ENABLEFEATURE.md

 # The Mysterious `EM_ENABLEFEATURE`

-I've been looking a little through the header files, and came across this section in `WinUser.h`:
+I've been looking through the header files, and came across this section in `WinUser.h`:

 ```c
 #if(WINVER >= 0x0604)